***Limited Dates Left for 2025-2026***

 Guided Garden Tour – 45 min

 Explore the wonderful world of plants on a 45-minute guided tour through the UCLA Botanical Garden.
 During their visit, students will hear fascinating stories about the plants and animals that call our living museum their home.
 You can book your guided tour for Mondays, Wednesdays, and Fridays at 10 a.m. or 11 a.m.
+Minimum of 15 students required.

-ONLY Offered Wednesday & Fridays 10 a.m. – 12 p.m.
+Offered Wednesday & Fridays 10 a.m. – 12 p.m.

 The following is a list of activities we currently offer: